ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

     }
 ```

-You will use the method to allocate memory for the element array. `new` will
-get enough memory to store `numElements` of type `Ty`.
-This is stored in the
-`data` `unique_ptr` with the `reset` function which enforces freeing memory
+You use the method to allocate memory for the element array. `new` will get enough memory to store `numElements` of type `Ty`.
+This is stored in the `data` `unique_ptr` with the `reset` function which enforces freeing memory
 previously referred to by `data`.

-If allocation fails, which is signaled with a
-`nullptr` (a zero pointer), `data` will not be valid and the program should be
+If allocation fails, which is signaled with a `nullptr` (a zero pointer), `data` will not be valid and the program should be terminated.
-terminated.
 This helper method is made private because it is only
 intended to be used by other methods from the `Matrix` class.
-Users of the
-`Matrix` objects have no reason for directly invoking this method.
+Users of the `Matrix` objects have no reason for directly invoking this method.

-With this in place, you can add some constructors in the public section of
-the `Matrix` class.
+With this in place, you can add some constructors in the public section of the `Matrix` class.

-The very first `Matrix` you should be able to construct is
-an invalid `Matrix`.
-While this might sound strange, this is actually very
-useful in practice, to signal some errors.
-In this case, an invalid
-`Matrix` is a matrix with 0 rows and 0 columns.
-You can use the default
-constructor (a constructor with no parameters) for this.
+The very first `Matrix` you should be able to construct is an invalid `Matrix`.
+While this might sound strange, this is actually very useful in practice, to signal some errors.
+In this case, an invalid `Matrix` is a matrix with 0 rows and 0 columns.
+You can use the default constructor - that is a constructor with no parameters) for this.

 Add the following code
 in the public section of class `Matrix` in `include/Matrix/Matrix.h`: